nickrigby/Magento-Stripe-Payments/readme.md

  database.
  8. If you already have jQuery enabled within another extension or theme, feel free to disabled them here.
 If you are unsure about this step, leave both options set to "yes", and you should be good to go.

-### Questions?
-If you have any questions, do not hesitate to contact us at support@districtcommerce.com